-Do any of you reading this blog post follow the news closely?
-Whatever your particular political persuasion is, I think we can all agree that depending upon the news outlet that you are reading or listening to that there can be extremely biased reporting that is going on in our country right now.
+Do any of you read this blog post follow the news closely?
+Whatever your particular political persuasion is, I think we can all agree that depending upon the news outlet that you are reading or listening to that there can be highly biased reporting that is going on in our country right now.
 This applies to both sides of the aisle.
-If you want to find an article that matches up with your political leanings you should have no problem doing so.
+If you want to find an article that matches your political leanings, you should have no problem doing so.
 A simple Google search will help you find what you are looking for.

-How does these reporters and writers come up with these stories, you may be asking?
-It is my opinion that writers will have a theory or an idea that they want to be true and will then seek out statistics, quotes or other information that will help to reinforce that previously held belief.
-Instead of doing research and investigating a topic on its own merits a conclusion that had already been reached will be reinforced by the little research that is done.
-This is no way to write an article, or to consume the news from the perspective of the general public.
+How do these reporters and writers come up with these stories, you may be asking?
+I think writers will have a theory or an idea that they want to be accurate and will then seek out statistics, quotes, or other information that will help reinforce that previously held belief.
+Instead of doing research and investigating a topic on its own merits, a conclusion that has already been reached will be reinforced by the little research done.
+This is no way to write an article or consume the news from the general public's perspective.

-This blog post from the attorneys with the Law Office of Bryan Fagan, PLLC will introduce to you how to begin a child support enforcement case in Texas.
-While you will find that your case and your situation likely does not match up perfectly with what I am stating to you today, you should be in a position where you have more knowledge on this important subject.
-Armed with knowledge you can make better decisions and proceed with your case.
+This blog post from the attorneys with the Law Office of Bryan Fagan, PLLC, will introduce to you how to begin a child support enforcement case in Texas.
+While you will find that your case and your situation likely do not match up perfectly with what I am starting today, you should be in a position where you have more knowledge on this vital subject.
+Armed with the knowledge, you can make better decisions and proceed with your case.

 Contemplating an enforcement case for child support

-It has been two years since your divorce and your husband has stopped paying his child support.
-He did make payments for the first few months after your divorce, but now those payments rarely if ever come.
+It has been two years since your divorce, and your husband has stopped paying his child support.
+He did make payments for the first few months after your divorce, but now those payments rarely, if ever, come.
 When they do, they are only partial payments.
-When you press him on this subject he is evasive- telling you that he will begin to pay you back in full as soon as his sales numbers at work improve.
-Or as soon as he clears up some debt he’s incurred.
+When you press him on this subject, he is evasive- telling you that he will begin to pay you back in full as soon as his sales numbers at work improve.
+Or as soon as he clears up some debt he's incurred.
 Or as soon as…you get the idea.
-You’re tired of it, and your child is struggling as much as you are as a result of his not paying the required amounts of support.
+You're tired of it, and your child is struggling as much as you are due to his not paying the required amounts of support.

 Decisions, decisions: Whether or not to hire a lawyer or to proceed through the Child Support Courts

-On the other hand, you can make the decision to hire a family law attorney to represent you.
-In doing so you are not guaranteeing yourself a particular result.
-There are no guarantees in a family law case, or any legal case for that matter.
+On the other hand, you can decide to hire a family law attorney to represent you.
+In doing so, you are not guaranteeing yourself a particular result.
+There are no guarantees in a family law case or any legal case for that matter.
 However, there are advantages to hiring an attorney.
 Foremost among them is that you have a partner and advocate who is experienced and knowledgeable in the field that you are entering into.
 This provides peace of mind and practical advantages alike.
-Pay for an attorney and your chances of achieving those goals we discussed at the outset of this blog increase in all likelihood.
+Pay for an attorney, and your chances of achieving those goals we discussed at the outset of this blog increase in all likelihood.

 File your Petition for Enforcement and serve your ex-spouse

 Assuming that you hire a family law attorney to represent you in the enforcement case, your attorney will draft and file a Petition for Enforcement in the district court that has continuing jurisdiction over your case.
-You can set up a hearing date to present your case to the judge and will notify your ex-spouse of that date.
-Once the documents are filed, a hearing date is assigned and copies for filing and service have been made your attorney will send his or her private process server to the courthouse to retrieve the documents.
+You can set up a hearing date to present your case to the judge and notify your ex-spouse of that date.
+Once the documents are filed, a hearing date is assigned, and copies for filing and service have been made, your attorney will send their private process server to the courthouse to retrieve the documents.

-Once the documents have been received the process server will go to the address that you have provided to your attorney as the location you want your ex-spouse served.
-If you do not have a specific address in mind your attorney can help you to think of a good place to do so.
-If you do not have information about where your ex-spouse resides your attorney can run a background search on the individual to assist in locating a suitable place for service.
+Once the documents have been received, the process server will go to the address that you have provided to your attorney as the location you want your ex-spouse served.
+If you do not have a specific address in mind, your attorney can help you think of a good place.
+If you do not have information about where your ex-spouse resides, your attorney can run a background search on the individual to assist in locating a suitable place for service.

-If you can hire a qualified and strong family law attorney, draft and file your required documents and efficiently serve notice of the lawsuit to your ex-spouse you are light years ahead in terms of your case than where you might be had you proceeded without a lawyer.
-You save time, money and effort and allow yourself to brain storm with your attorney on how you are going to accomplish the objectives of your case.
-While we haven’t gotten you your back child support yet, I think you can see that the beginning stages of a child support enforcement case can impact your end result more than you may have previously thought.
+Suppose you can hire a qualified and robust family law attorney, draft and file your required documents, and efficiently notify your ex-spouse of the lawsuit.
+In that case, you are light years ahead in terms of your case than where you might be had you proceeded without a lawyer.
+You save time, money, and effort and allow yourself to brainstorm with your attorney on how you will accomplish the objectives of your case.
+While we haven't gotten you your back child support yet, I think you can see that the beginning stages of a child support enforcement case can impact your result more than you may have previously thought.